LESOTHO ROAD TRIP – CROSSING THE MOUNTAIN KINGDOM

 Entering Lesotho was fuss-free.
-Just a show of the passport, some entry stamps added with our estimated exit date and a small toll fee amounting to 40 Lesotho Loti (LSL), which was equivalent to Rand 40 or USD $2.40.
+Just a show of the passport, some entry stamps were added with our estimated exit date and a small toll fee amounting to 40 Lesotho Loti (LSL), which was equivalent to Rand 40 or USD $2.40.
 This fee was paid in person at a small kiosk by the checkpoint.

 About 7km later, sticking to the tarred road, we drove through our first township of Butha-Buthe where we joined the A1 going south-west towards Maseru.

 Up to this point, we were passing plenty of signs of habitation.
 Small villages with locals going about their daily business, the usual township hustle and bustle, along with the yellow-signed mini-van taxis weaving in and out of the road — seemingly a law unto themselves.

 It wasn’t until the township of Hlotse was disappearing into the distance behind us that we began to feel what the true essence of Lesotho might be like.
 Green rolling fields separated by hills soon gave way to mountains and steep, near-treeless slopes.